AndreiIonica/trashable-server/README.md

   - responds with all the counties in the system
 - GET /api/0.1/county/:id
   - responds with the county with the given id
-- POST /api/0.1/county/
-  - body needs to be json
-  - needs to be a valid county object.
-  - responds back with the created county
-- PUT /api/0.1/county/:id
-  - body needs to be json
-  - needs to be a valid county object.
-  - update the county with the given id
-  - responds back with the updated county
-- DELETE /api/0.1/county/:id
-  - empty body
-  - deletes the county with the given id

 ##### CITY